ZeraGmbH/python-converter/README.md

 Errors are stored in __errorRegister and __userScriptErrors.

-errorRegister contains genral programm errors and warnings. userScriptErrors contains userScript specific errors.
+errorRegister contains general program errors and warnings. userScriptErrors contains userScript specific errors.
 Their

 meaning might vary depending on the script(engine).